IMAGE VIA BONNI PACHECO PHOTOGRAPHY

 Thought was put into every aspect of Honey, from the way tables are arranged to facilitate conversation to the design of acoustics supporting the way the sound of voices and music fill the space.
 The good vibes emanate from the core, with words of intention lining the ground beneath the flooring.
 Jocasta hopes to highlight the talents of the community, too, with rotating art exhibitions and a retail space stocked with goods from local makers.

 Collectively, Honey Elixir Bar is a new concept to Denver.
 A healthy cafe redefining wellness, and a gathering space redefining community.
 And with a place that packs purpose and intention in every square inch, we had to ask — why the name Honey?
 Jocasta shared several reasons for choosing it, but her favorite one?
 “Honey is alchemized sunshine,” she says.
 “Bees turn the power of the sun into liquid gold.”
-Expect the doors to open by the end of October.

 The best Denver sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.